 And here’s how to find your MySQL server hostname via phpMyAdmin.

-When logged in, you could see the MySQL version on the panel’s right side, under the Database Server section.
+Once you’re in in, you could see the MySQL version on the panel’s right side, under the Database Server section.

 Here’s what you’d see when you zoom into the right-hand panel of the above image.